ArmDeveloperEcosystem/kubearchinspect/README.md

 - Authentication Error.
 The private image could not be queried, check the docker credentials are present and correct.
 - Communication error.
 Unable to communication with the registry, please ensure the registry host is available.
 - Image not found.
-Some pods like `example-pod` are using an image that no longer exists.
+Some pods are using an image that no longer exists.
 - Unknown error, run in debug mode using the flag `-d` for more info

 ## Private Registry Authentication